-

 You should have or be expected to achieve, a minimum of a second class degree (2:2).
 For healthcare graduates, a pass is required.
 All degrees must be awarded before 1 August on the year of entry.

-We welcome applications from individuals from a range of backgrounds, including humanities, science and healthcare.
+We welcome applications from individuals from a range of backgrounds in science and healthcare.

 We may invite you to interview if are unable to make a decision directly from your application.
 If you are invited for an interview you will be asked to write a short paper (no more than half a page) on a subject associated with biomedical research.